 9. Reserve a stack of winter-themed books at the library.

 I have built a library at home of winter books, and I’m always looking for new ones at the library.
-Here are some of my favorites: “The Mitten” by Jan Brett (be sure and look up great crafting ideas to go with this book, like these Mitten masks), “The Snowy Day” by Ezra Keats, “The Snowman” by Raymond Briggs, “Gingerbread Friends” by Jan Brett, “Frederick” by Leo Lionni, “First Snow” by Emily McCully, and “Snow” by Uri Shulevitz.
+Here are some of my favorites: “The Mitten” by Jan Brett (look up great crafting ideas to go with this book, like these Mitten masks), “The Snowy Day” by Ezra Keats, “The Snowman” by Raymond Briggs, “Gingerbread Friends” by Jan Brett, “Frederick” by Leo Lionni, “First Snow” by Emily McCully and “Snow” by Uri Shulevitz.

 10. Peruse Pinterest for winter crafting inspiration.

 When it comes to keeping kids occupied, thank God for Pinterest!
 A quick search of winter crafting ideas led me to kids’ snow paint, how to make a paper snowflake, popcorn snowmen, homemade snow Play-Doh and a cool indoor melting-snowman experiment.
 I’m inspired!